ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 ### Role-Based Access Control (RBAC)

 Role-Based Access Control (RBAC) is the most commonly implemented model in secret management.
-It restricts system access based on a person's role within an organization and is particularly effective in environments with distinct operational roles.
-RBAC helps in minimizing the risk of unauthorized access by ensuring that only personnel with a legitimate need can access certain secrets.
+It restricts system access based on a person's role within an organisation and is particularly effective in environments with distinct operational roles.
+RBAC helps in minimising the risk of unauthorised access by ensuring that only personnel with a legitimate need can access certain secrets.

 ### Attribute-Based Access Control (ABAC)